rya-fenner/osticket-prereqs/README.md

 1.)
 Begin by creating a virtual machine (VM) by going to https://portal.azure.com/.
 Setup your virtual machine with Windows 10 Pro, version 22H2.
 <b>Note: you will want to create a virtual machine with at least 2 vcpus and 16 gbs of memory.</b>
 <p></p>
 2.)
-Once you have created your virtual machine connect to it by using the public IP address the VM is setup with.
+Once you have created your virtual machine connect to it by using the public IP address of the VM.
 You will connect using the remote desktop connection app.
 </p>
 <br />